 The board has authority under 25-9-104(6), C.R.S. to establish criteria for the discipline or reprimand of an operator.
 Section 100.23.3 grants the division authority to investigate instances of possible misconduct by certified operators.
-In 2019, there was one new disciplinary action investigation which resulted in the issuance of an informal letter of reprimand from the division.
-No certificates were revoked or suspended during 2019 and no certificates were in the process of being revoked or suspended at the end of the reporting period.
+In 2020, the division initiated 11 investigations of operator misconduct.
+In three cases, no operator misconduct was found; in three cases, informal letters of reprimand from the division were sent to the operators; and in three cases, the division requested that the board take formal disciplinary action against the operators.
+Two investigations were still on-going at the end of 2020.
+Two of the three cases referred to the board were resolved prior to the end of the year.
+The board revoked all 4 certificates held by one operator and sent a formal letter of reprimand to another operator.

-Certificate renewal
+5. Certificate renewal